 - The Four Chords of Pop: The chorus of "Waving Through A Window."

 - Friendless Background: Connor and Evan but in different ways.
 Connor is a Loner.
 Evan is really shy and lacks self-confidence.

 - Friendship Song: "Sincerely, Me" between Evan and Connor.
-Subverted, in that it's actually just Evan and Jared faking e-mail exchanges to keep up the lie that Evan and Connor were friends.
+It's subverted — Evan and Jared are faking e-mail exchanges to keep up the lie that Evan and Connor were friends.